23-26 Jul 2023

 Melbourne Convention & Exhibition Centre

-Located in the Plant Equipment Zone, the Product Innovation Stage will showcase the latest product developments to support the evolving food manufacturing industry.
+Located in the Plant Equipment Zone, the Product Innovation Stage showcased the latest product developments to support the evolving food manufacturing industry.

-New for foodpro 2023, with a program packed full of next-generation solutions and product innovation, the Product Innovation Stage will cover topics such as Connected Packaging, Digitalisation and Functional Ingredients.
+At foodpro 2023, we held a program packed full of next-generation solutions and product innovation, the Product Innovation Stage covered topics such as Connected Packaging, Digitalisation and Functional Ingredients.

 There are a suite of intellectual property rights which are directly applicable to the food sector.